grizli995/Cirilify/README.md

 # Cirilify: Google Workspace Add-on
-Cirilify is a Google Workspace Add-on that enables seamless conversion between Latin and Cyrillic scripts in Google Docs, Sheets, and Slides.
+Cirilify is a Google Workspace Add-on that enables seamless conversion between Serbian Latin and Cyrillic scripts in Google Docs, Sheets, and Slides.
 Convert selected text with a single click, effortlessly bridging language barriers and enhancing the accessibility of your documents.

 ![Ћ (3)](https://github.com/grizli995/Cirilify/assets/24281409/30bb5166-5b03-4ad9-bed9-991463022fe1)